vsglhs2/alternative-media-controls/README.md

 \* - questionable utility ** - do not work in android firefox

-Only pause and play actions are available without screen unlock on android
+Only pause and play actions are available without screen unlock on firefox android

 ## MVP